 Free Style Seniors: Student team from Cherkasi with Bio Prothesis and Robot-Artist projects.

 People’s choice Free Style award went to Robot School team from Poltava for their Smart House and Medieval Fortress projects.

 All the winners were awarded cups, diplomas and prizes.

 The competition among the first June weekend family events in Dnirpo was very high.
-Also, one of the main roads to the festival location was blocked due to the Triathlon event.
-Despite that, BestRoboFest 2018 managed to gather more than 25 000 visitors in two days.
+One of the main roads to the festival location was also blocked due to a triathlon.
+Despite this, BestRoboFest 2018 managed to attract more than 25,000 visitors over two days.

-We’re happy that Noospherian ideas find reflection in the minds of so many families.
-We’re traditionally planning to organize next BestRobobFest in the first weekend of June 2019.
+We are happy that Noospherian ideas found reflection in the minds of so many families.
+We are planning to keep the tradition going by holding the next BestRobobFest on the first weekend of June, 2019.